 The table below summarizes SSN eligibility and requirements:

-Students who are not eligible for a Social Security card will still be able to open a bank account, buy a cell phone and accomplish other tasks where a Social Security card might be asked for.
+Students who are not eligible for a Social Security card will still be able to open a bank account, buy a cell phone, and accomplish other tasks that a Social Security card might be asked for.
 If you are not eligible for a Social Security card, you can ask the Social Security Administration office for a Letter of Ineligibility.

 Students who are not eligible for a Social Security card but are required to report scholarship income to the U.S. Internal Revenue Authority (IRS) can apply for an Individual Taxpayer Identification Number (ITIN).
 More Information on the ITIN can be found online.